wp-plugins/twitter-wings/readme.txt

 == Description ==

-With Twitter Wings you can :
+With Twitter Wings you can:

-- display your latest tweets
+* display your latest tweets
-- replace t.co links with display URLs (pretty links)
+* replace t.co links with display URLs (pretty links)
-- add/configure a Twitter Follow Button
+* add/configure a Twitter Follow Button
-- include tweets from one or multiple accounts
+* include tweets from one or multiple accounts
-- cache tweets for faster page load
+* cache tweets for faster page load
-- customize the timestamp
+* customize the timestamp
-- show/hide username
+* show/hide username
-- show/hide display name
+* show/hide display name
-- filter tweets by hashtags
+* filter tweets by hashtags
-- strip hashtags from tweets
+* strip hashtags from tweets
-- show/hide retweets
+* show/hide retweets
-- show/hide replies
+* show/hide replies
-- implement as a widget or by using `TwitterWings()` template function
+* implement as a widget or by using `TwitterWings()` template function

 More information about Twitter Wings is available at https://github.com/joepahl/twitter-wings